 - Describe and explain the purpose of each of the three principal financial statements: balance sheet, income statement and statement of cash flows.

-- Analyze and record common types of transactions (sales, cash receipts, purchases on account, cash disbursements, etc.) in proper form, in both a 2-cololumn journal and in T-accounts.
+- Analyze and record common types of transactions (sales, cash receipts, purchases, cash disbursements, and the like)and complete all the steps in the accounting cycle.

 - Differentiate between accrual and cash bases accounting, discuss the purpose of adjusting journal

 entries, and prepare appropriate adjusting journal entries for common types of accruals and deferrals.

 - Apply the principles of internal control for cash.

 - Differentiate between direct write off and allowance method of accounting for bad debts and prepare appropriate adjusting entries required under each method.

 - Compare perpetual and periodic methods of accounting for inventory and apply alternative methods of costing inventory - FIFO, LIFO, and weighted average including the effects of each method on the financial statements.